 To get the predicted graph, select the Predict check box.
 A dotted line prediction graph is displayed as an extension of the historical graph.
 The predicted peak concurrent application instances values are plotted with the time line extended into the future for the chosen time period.

-You can predict the application instances for time periods of the next 7 days, one month, or one year.
+You can predict the application instances for time periods of the next 7 days, 1 month, or one year.
 Custom ending dates are not supported.

 Prediction is done using machine learning algorithms that are based on data models created with existing historical data.
 The predictions are therefore as accurate as the quality of the existing data.

 The accuracy of prediction is indicated by the tolerance level that is displayed as a tool tip over the predicted graph.
 It indicates the amount of possible variation of the actual values from the predicted values.

 The tolerance level can be high if either the available data does not follow a regular pattern or is missing for certain periods or is insufficient.

 Prediction for a year captures the monthly and quarterly patterns coupled with the overall trend for the year.
 Similarly, monthly prediction captures the daily and weekly patterns along with weekly trends such as reduced activity over weekends.